vedph/cadmus-doc/frontend/dev/app-fragments.md

 ▶️ (2) add the export for the new file to the library's "barrel" file `public-api.ts`, e.g. `export * from './lib/<NAME>';`.

+>If your editor needs to be customized with specific settings, you can add them to the backend JSON profile and retrieve them in the editor's code.
+To this end, inject the `AppRepository` service and request the setting object for the editor of the part/fragment type ID and role via its `getSettingFor(typeId, roleId?)` method.
+This will return an object with any model, representing all the settings for that specific editor.

 ## 2. Add Fragment Editor

 ▶️ (1) add a _fragment editor dumb component_ named after the fragment (e.g. `ng g component comment-fragment` for `CommentFragmentComponent` after `CommentFragment`), and extending `ModelEditorComponentBase<T>` where `T` is the fragment's type.